Michigan Personal Trainers | Novi Strength Coaches

 Personal training at MECA is based on a non-linear or undulating periodization cycle.

 What this means is that we will alter the training stressor between accumulation and intensification phases.
 Based on much research in the sports field today, mostly done in the Eastern Bloc and European countries, we have found this method to be much more effective in producing gains made in strength, speed, and power than those typically used by most college strength and conditioning coaches in sports today.

 Our Elite Personal Training Methods Avoid Plateaus

 From practical experience in training hundreds of athletes in a variety of different disciplines, we also know that the body will adapt quickly to a particular training stimulus.
 Typically after 4 to 6 training sessions, gains made off a particular program will be insignificant and the stimulus must be changed in order to ensure constant progress.

-Training Variety To Stimulate Growth, End Weakness, and Develop Strength and Power
+Athletic Training Variety To Stimulate Growth, Correct Weakness, and Develop Strength and Power

 To sum up, we use a great deal of variety in terms of training stimulus by altering the exercise itself, the number of reps and sets performed, the tempo at which the exercise is performed at, and the rest intervals in between sets.
 This allows us constant variety to stimulate growth, correct muscle weaknesses, and promote strength and power development.
 In my practice alone in the last 3 years, I have used over 800 different exercises to improve performance with my athletes.
 Strength training is simplistic, but at the same time very complex.
 You can’t use the same protocols year round if you want optimal results.